geo-ant/varpro/README.md

 ![maintenance-status](https://img.shields.io/badge/maintenance-actively--developed-brightgreen.svg)
 [![crates](https://raw.githubusercontent.com/geo-ant/user-content/refs/heads/main/ko-fi-support.svg)](https://ko-fi.com/geoant)

-Nonlinear function fitting made simple.
-This library provides robust and fast least-squares fitting of a wide class of model functions to data.
-It uses the VarPro algorithm to achieve this, hence the name.
+**Nonlinear function fitting made simple.**

 ## Introduction

+This crate uses a powerful algorithm for fitting so-called _separable_ model functions to data.
+It strives to provides both an easy to use interface with great performance, as well as an advanced interface for maximum performance.

-This crate implements a powerful algorithm to fit model functions to data, but it is restricted to so called _separable_ models.
-The lack of formulas on this  site makes it hard to go into detail, but a brief overview is provided in the next sections.
-[Refer to the documentation](https://docs.rs/varpro/) for all the meaty details including the math.
+The lack of formulas on this  site makes it hard to dive deep, but a brief overview is provided in the next sections.
+[Refer to the documentation](https://docs.rs/varpro/) for all the meaty details, including the math.

 ### What are Separable Models?